 This is a variation of another favorite jam – the rhubarb strawberry jam – which I have been making every spring for years now.
 This time I wanted to try it with raspberries, I usually find them to have more flavor than the strawberries and after tasting a raspberry jam made by a friend, I was really in the mood of using raspberries in a jam as well.

 The jam is not as sweet as most jams are, but it tastes better than most jams I ever had.
 You can really taste the raspberries and the rhubarb and not eat something undefinable, which is only sweet and nothing else.
 I love to eat this jam on crisp bread over a thick layer of cream cheese.

 When working with powdered pectin, I follow the instructions on the pectin package, so for 1,5 kg fruit I take about 30 g pectin.
 Make sure to read the instructions on your pectin package and follow them if they differ from mine.

-Otherwise I hope you are having a great weekend!
+Otherwise, I hope you are having a great weekend!

-- 750 g/ 26.5 oz rhubarb
+- 750 g/ 1.7 lbs rhubarb

-- 750 g/ 26.5 oz raspberries
+- 750 g/ 1.7 lbs raspberries

-- 500 g/ 17.6 oz sugar
+- 500 g/ 1.1 lbs/ 2 1/2 cups granulated sugar

-- 30 g/ 1 oz apple pectin, powdered
+- 30 g/ 1 oz apple pectin, powdered (See note)

 - Start by preparing your jars.
 I had enough jam to fill 4 large jars, if your using smaller you will probably need about 8.
 Wash and sterilize them, including the lids, and place them on a clean kitchen towel until ready to fill.

 - Add the raspberries to the rhubarb pot and puree the mixture with an immersion blender.
-Add the sugar-pectin mixture, mix very very well and bring to a boil while stirring continuously.
+Add the sugar-pectin mixture, mix very well and bring to a boil while stirring continuously.

 - Transfer immediately to the prepared jars and let cool.